 Imago Dei opened in the parish hall of a small Armory Park parish, St. Andrew’s Episcopal Church, in the fall of 2006 with a grand total of five students.

-Since then the school has grown exponentially, moved twice, and seen many milestones: First graduating class, first cohort of alumni to graduate high school, first cohort of alumni accepted to post-secondary institutions.
-Today, Imago Dei serves more than 70 students, ages 10-14, and more than 120 alumni, some of whom are now freshmen and sophomores in college.
+Since then the school has grown exponentially, moved twice, and seen many milestones: First graduating class, first cohort of alumni to graduate high school, first cohort of alumni accepted to post-secondary institutions, first alumna to graduate from a four-year college.
+Today, Imago Dei serves more than 70 students, ages 10-14, and more than 140 alumni.

 Imago Dei owes its existence to the generous support of the community – to the families, individual donors, foundations, and community partners who believe in the school’s mission and make its work possible.